Taxi and private hire vehicle registration

 All vehicles must be mechanically inspected twice per year.
 One is your annual MOT, the other is an inspection by the council's Work Services Unit (WSU).
 To book an appointment for your WSU test, call (01788) 533334.
 The test fee is £50, which must be paid in advance at the Town Hall or by calling (01788) 533533.
 We'll send a receipt for your payment to the WSU before the test.

 The Annual Vehicle fee at present is £190.
-Renewal packs are sent out approximately one month in advance of the expiry of the licence.
+Renewal invites are sent out approximately one month in advance of the expiry of the licence.

-The licence will not be issued until all fees are paid.
-Should the licence expire by over 7 days the licence cannot be renewed and you would have to apply for a new licence.
+Should the licence expire by more than seven days the licence cannot be renewed and you would have to apply for a new licence.

 Prior to purchasing a vehicle, it would be wise to contact officers for advice on telephone number (01788) 533884 or e-mail licensing@rugby.gov.uk